isomerpages/mccy-sgpo/index.md

   - hero:
       title: Partner Us!
       background: /images/STOCK_Hero.jpg
-      subtitle: "Welcome to Partners First- Stop!
-Dedicated to form partnerships with active citizens and communities together to co-create solutions for a better Singapore. "
+      subtitle: At the Singapore Partnerships Office, we are dedicated to working with you - active citizens and communities - to co-create solutions for a better Singapore.
       dropdown:
         title: What would you like to do?
         options: